knela96/Static_Code_Analysis/README.md

 </tbody>
 </table>

-# WHEN SHOULD WE USE IT?
+# When should I Use It?
 During an early stage, the creation phase, just before the unit tests.
 Using it in this stage allow us to detect a possible vulnerability or bug that can cause a future problem and be harder to remove it, if we had find it in an early stage.

 A peer developer, someone other than the developer who wrote the code, should do these tests.

-# WHY SHOULD I USE IT?
+# Why Should I Use It?

  - **Reliability**
  - **Maintainability**